 Develop a post-programme action plan

-- Teams must include at least one student or alumni from Imperial College Business School (graduated no earlier than 2018).
+- Teams must include at least one current student or alumni from Imperial College Business School (graduated no earlier than 2019).

 - Teams must be comprised of between two and five individuals.